He Made Statements About Killing His Parents At The Age Of 7. Years Later, He Carried Out His Psychopathic Desires.

 When officers arrived, the father gave them video footage from inside the house.

-It showed that Barney attacked his mom from behind as she sat on the living room couch, prosecutors noted.
+It showed that Barney attacked his mother from behind as she sat on the living room couch, prosecutors noted.
 He struck her in the head 11 times with a hammer and then strangled her until she stopped breathing.

 - He Beat His Mom To Death With A Hammer.
 Then Said It Was An 'Out-Of-Body' Experience.